christian-posta/healthcare-poc/docs/deploy-fabric.md

     mvn clean install -Pfabric fabric8:deploy

+> NOTE: For JBoss Fuse 6.21, the Maven version must be 3.2.4 or less in order for the fabric8:deploy goal to work as it is not compatible with later versions of Maven.

 This will generate the profiles and upload them to your locally running fabric.
 Note, if your maven plugin is not configured correctly this will fail.
 If you have issues find me `@christianposta` on twitter or log an issue in this repo.

 You should see this if built successfully: